Quantum algorithms to detect ODMR-active defects for quantum sensing applications: Quantum algorithms

 To begin, consider the state $\bm{D}\ket{\psi_{0,S,M}}$ we would like to filter, with support over the energy range $[E_{0,S,M}, E_{\max}]$, where $E_{\max}$ is an upper bound for the largest eigenvalue of $H_\eff$ for which $\bm{D}\ket{\psi_{0,S,M}}$ has support.
 This upper bound may be obtained, for example, as the energy of the most high-energy single Slater determinant entering into $\bm{D}\ket{\psi_{0,S,M}}$.
 We then choose the energy window $[E_{0,S,M}, E']$ aligned with the low-energy subspace we are interested in filtering around.
-The situation is illustrated in \cref{fig:median_lemma_conceptual}.
+The situation is illustrated in \cref{fig:QSP_filter_conceptual}.
 The filtering window cutoff $E'$ should be chosen to encompass the eigenstate that is expected to participate in the ISC transitions.
 For example, in the diagram of \cref{fig:levels_rates}, these would be the first excited states of the singlet and triplet sectors.
 An approximate determination of this cutoff may be accomplished by first applying the optical response algorithm (see the following \cref{ssec:opt_response}) to find the energies of strongly radiatively active states.
 Alternatively, a guess may be available \textit{a priori} from experimental measurements.
-Together, the maximal eigenvalue and the filtering cutoff set the evolution time of a single evolution oracle step in QPE.
-If we assume $E_{\max}-E'\geq E'-E_0 $, the evolution time is fixed as $T_\text{cQPE} = \pi/(E_{\max}-E')$ for the Hamiltonian $H_{\text{eff}}-E_{\max}$.
-Otherwise, we use $T_\text{cQPE} = \pi/(E'-E_0)$ for that same Hamiltonian.
+Together, the eigenvalue window over which the initial state has support and the filtering cutoff set the evolution time of a single evolution step in quantum signal processing.
+As a consequence, calling $\lambda:= \max(E_{\max}-E', E'-E_{0})$, the evolution time and degree of the quantum signal processing filter are rescaled by $1/\lambda$, as we explain next.